Mātauranga Kura Taiao Fund

 Who can apply

-Applications may cover all ecosystems and species associated with Tāne-Mahuta and the freshwater realm of Tangaroa, which include, but not limited to: whenua, repo, roto, awa, ngahere, manu, ngārara and ika; and involves rongoā, mahinga kai, rāhui, wāhi tapu and other elements of tangata whenua connection to the natural world.
+Applications may cover the taiao and taonga species associated with Tāne-Māhuta and the freshwater realm of Tangaroa.
+These include (but is not limited to) whenua, repo, roto, awa, ngahere, manu, ngārara and ika; and involves rongoā, mahinga kai, rāhui, wāhi tapu and other elements of tangata whenua connection to the natural world.

 How to apply

-Mātauranga Kura Taiao
+Mātauranga Kura Taiao Fund

 Ngā Whenua Rāhui